ConstantJoe/ConstantJoe.github.io/_pages/cv.md

 Work experience
 ======
-To be changed from default:

 * Summer 2015: Research Assistant
-  * Github University
+  * Maynooth University
+  * Studying the performance of the department's testbed nodes under a variety of different attacks, including wormhole attacks and man-in-the-middle attacks.
+  * Duties included: Implementing the various attacks in software.
+  * Setting up experiments
+  * Recording and evaluating the performance of the nodes under different attacks.

+* Spring & Summer 2014: Software Development Intern
+  * SAP Business Objects
+  * Working as a developer in a Scrum team using Agile practices to develop modern web-based front-line applications.
-  * Duties included: Tagging issues
+  * Duties included: Prototyping potential design solutions
-  * Supervisor: Professor Git
+  * Participating in iterative development in a small team of developers towards a common goal
+  * Function development, bug fixing, and writing unit tests

-* Fall 2015: Research Assistant
+* Summer 2013: Research Assistant
-  * Github University
+  * Maynooth University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Putting together the hardware and software for a Wireless Sensor Network testbed of over 200 nodes.
+  * Duties included: Continuing the development of an easy-to-use education-friendly Operating System for AVR 8-bit microcontrollers.
+  * Constructing and installing the mount for each individual node.
+  * Testing the sensors, 802.15.4 radio, and I/O interface on-board each node.

 Skills
 ======
+* Programming
+  * C
+  * C++
-* Skill 1
+  * Java
-* Skill 2
+  * Python
-  * Sub-skill 2.1
+  * JavaScript

-  * Sub-skill 2.2
+* Network Simulation
-  * Sub-skill 2.3
+  * Cooja
-* Skill 3
+  * ns-3

+more to be added here...

 Publications
 ======